dinazeng/cmpt135final/README.txt

 --terminal must be at least 100 characters wide and 20 lines long

---limit of 100 characters per manga name and 10 charaters per year
+--limit of 99 characters per manga name and 9 charaters per year

 --user cannot enter any new entries with "exit" for: name, genres or authors

 --no spell check available (if a user enters a string it will be displayed in that exact format)

+--the user CANNOT use '{}' or '|' or ',' as a part of an author/genre entry

+--the user CANNOT use '|' as a part of a title entry

 Known Bugs
 ----------